usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 name:<name>
 version:<version>
 id:<a id to identify the running instance of the emulator>
+commands:<string separated by commas of the implemented commands>
 user_defined...
 ```

-`name`, `version` and `id` are mandatory.
+`name`, `version`, `id` and `commands` are mandatory.
 The id is needed to identify the emulator since users can start multiples instances
 of the same emulator on the same system.
+The commands allow the client to know what is supported by the emulator.

-### EMU_STATUS
+### EMULATION_STATUS

-Returns what state the emulator is in.
+Returns the state of the emulation.

 ```
 state:<running|paused|stopped|no_game>